 Exercises that stretch and lengthen your body are important as they help improve your posture and balance.
 They also help you prevent or recover from injuries.
 Being flexible helps you enjoy activities with greater ease and less pain.

 Examples: Classes such as yoga, Pilates, Tai Chi, and dance all help increase your flexibility.
-If you are not interested in any of those, then you can find stretching exercises online.

 Whether you love it or hate it, cardio is fundamental to your health.
 By raising your heart rate during a workout, you help to lower your risk of heart disease.

 Choose activities that you enjoy and have access (and time) to do on a regular basis.
 That way, you will be likely to stick with your plan.

 Creating a schedule helps us complete our workouts, even when we would rather not.
 It’s helpful to write down what exercises you will do each day and when.
 Write it on your calendar or planner or set a reminder on your phone.
 Doing so helps to form a positive exercise habit that can stick with you for life.